LagoLunatic/DSVEdit/README.txt

-DSVEdit (DSVania Editor) is a work-in-progress editor for the three Castlevania games for the Nintendo DS: Dawn of Sorrow, Portrait of Ruin, and Order of Ecclesia.
+DSVEdit (DSVania Editor) is a work-in-progress editor for the three Castlevania games for the Nintendo DS: Dawn of Sorrow, Portrait of Ruin, and Order of Ecclesia (only compatible with North American versions).

 ### Features